Seleng0r/daggerfall-unity/README.md

 # What is Daggerfall Unity?

 > Daggerfall Unity is an open source recreation of Daggerfall in the Unity engine created by [Daggerfall Workshop](http://www.dfworkshop.net).
+> The aim of this fork is to experiment with getting it working on Android.

 ## Classic Daggerfall Plus